OpenPHM/OpenPHM/README.md

 The implementation will be available in multiple languages enabling the flexible implementation of powerful, distributed CBM systems.

-Meanwhile, please refer to our website for some more information: [Hamburg PHM](https://www.hamburg-phm.com)
+Meanwhile, please refer to our website for some more information: [OpenPHM](https://www.openphm.net)